 A Global City in Flux

 Famous for having the world's busiest airport and a extraordinarily diverse culinary scene on Buford Highway, Atlanta is also one of the top centers of international business and research in the United States.
-The city is home to 2,100 multinational businesses and to the diplomatic corps of 73 countries.
-The headquarters of companies like the Coca-Cola Company, Delta Airlines, and Porsche are just minutes away from the Georgia Tech campus.
-With over a dozen incubators including Georgia Tech's Tech Square, the city is quickly becoming a center of cutting-edge tech innovation and social entrepreneurship.
-It is also a major center for biotech research, with the Carter Center (Jimmy Carter Presidential Library and Museum), Center for Disease Control and Prevention, American Cancer Society, and the Task Force on Global Health.
+The city is home to 2,100 multinational businesses and to the diplomatic corps of 69 countries.
+The headquarters of companies like Delta Airlines and Porsche are just minutes away from the Georgia Tech campus, with the Coca Cola Company headquarters just a 10-minute walk from the School of Modern Languages.

 Home to the headquarters of CNN and Turner Broadcasting, Atlanta also serves as a national nerve center of the media industry.
 It is the No. 1 location in the United States for feature film production, having served as a key location for the Hunger Games, Ant Man, and The Blind Side, as well the home of hit TV shows The Walking Dead and Stranger Things.
 Alongside Midtown's Woodruff Arts Center, Center for Civil and Human Rights, and Fox Theater, the city has a vibrant music, theater, and arts scene.